mattdev95/CodingChallenge/README.md

 ```
 # Logging

-Each time the application runs, logs will be visible in the terminal and written to a file with the \CodingChallenge directory
+Each time the application runs, logs will be visible in the terminal and written to a file within the \CodingChallenge directory.